-Graham and Rae Kitchen moved to the village 47 years ago.
+Graham and Rae Kitchen moved to the village in 1967.
 They moved to the village from Cardiff.
 Rae is originally from Cardiff and Graham is from Bolton.
 Before moving to the Old Post Office, they lived in two other houses in the village, which they built.
 As a chartered civil engineer, Graham worked for the Glamorgan River Authority

 In 1967 their first house was Woodside, a pink rendered house on the lane behind the Bush.
 Current owners of that house are Colin and Sheila Davies, who bought the house from Graham and Rae.
 Graham and Rae bought the land to build the house from Lindsey Thomas, a farmer who lived in the Glebe farmhouse and subsequently the bungalow which was called Y Bythyn.
 This bungalow is now a two story house.